ktoso/scala-rainbow/README.md

 License
 -------
-Whatever ;-) Just use it however you see fit.
+Public Domain - Just use it however you see fit.